h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 The **misclassification rate** provides a summary of the **sum of** the **False Positives** and **False Negatives** **divided by** the **total cases in the test dataset**.
 The misclassification rate for this model was **0.0635**.
 If this model were used to determine home loan approvals, the mortgage institutions would need to consider approximately **401 million dollars** in losses for misclassified loans that got approved and shouldn’t have.
 Also, **739 million dollars** on loans that were not approved since they were classified as defaulting.

-One way to look at these results is to ask the question: is missing out on approximately **739 million dollars** from loans that were not approved better than losing about **401 million dollars** from loans that were approved and then defaulted?
+One way to look at these results is to ask the question: Is missing out on approximately **739 million dollars** from loans that were not approved better than losing about **401 million dollars** from loans that were approved and then defaulted?
 There is no definite answer to this question, and the answer depends on the mortgage institution.

 ![diagnostics-confusion-matrix-4](assets/diagnostics-confusion-matrix-4.png)